CCST Report Review Process

 - CCST prepares detailed review instructions and questions based on the report and the needs of the client.
 CCST provides these instructions and a copy of the report to the reviewers.

 - Reviewers are asked to prepare written responses according to the instructions.
-CCST receives reviewer comments and compiles and organizes reviewer comments into a summary document.
+CCST receives, compiles, and organizes reviewer comments into a summary document.

 Phase 3 - Comments Summary and Response to Review

-- CCST will present all the written comments received to the project team.
+- CCST presents the summary document with all the written comments received to the project team.

-- The project team will address each of the comments and amend the report as deemed appropriate.
+- The project team addresses each of the comments and amends the report as deemed appropriate, documenting changes made in response to comments.

-- The revised report will be reviewed by the Review Monitor to determine if the comments have been adequately addressed.
+- The revised report and the author response to comments is reviewed by the Review Monitor to determine if the comments have been adequately addressed.

 Conflicts of Interest